Road Bike vs. Hybrid Bike: Differences Explained by Expert

 • Are heavier

-Let me now compare both bike types in depth.
+Let me now compare hybrid and road bike features in depth.

 Geometry and Riding Position